bonedaddy/fingy/README.md

 # Fingy

 Fingy is a CLI tool that provides an API for collecting browser fingerprint information using fingerprintjs, and stores this information in a sqlite database.
 It is intended for use with penetration testing, and allowing for easy mass fingerprint collection.

-A corresponding HTML page in `index.html` is included that serves as a template to be included in your web pages.
+It collects the following information persisting it into a database:

+* murmur fingerprint hash
+* user agent
+* platform
+* language
+* ip address

 # Usage

-Before using this you will want to change the IP address the information is sent to defined near the bottom of `index.html`.
-It defaults to sending information to http://localhost:6969/submit
+Fingy is designed to be used with the included docker images and docker compose file.

+# Todo

+* make sure nginx correctly passes the client ip address information as we are proxying the request